TigerHix/shimeji-ee/readme.txt

 If the Shimeji-ee icon appears, but no Shimeji appear:

+1. Make sure you have the newest version of Shimeji-ee.
-1. Make sure you only have image set folders in your img directory.
+2. Make sure you only have image set folders in your img directory.
-2. Make sure you have 32-bit Java on your system.
+3. Make sure you have 32-bit Java on your system.
 If you have both 32-bit Java and 64-bit Java installed, try double clicking Shimeji-ee.bat or Shimeji-ee.jar.
 Shimeji-ee requires 32-bit Windows DLLs so can not work with 64-bit Java.
-3. If you're somewhat computer savvy, you can try running Shimeji-ee from the command line.
+4. If you're somewhat computer savvy, you can try running Shimeji-ee from the command line.
 Navigate to the Shimeji-ee directory and run this command: "C:\Program Files (x86)\Java\jre6\bin\java" -classpath Shimeji-ee.jar -Xmx512m com.group_finity.mascot.Main -Djava.util.logging.config.file=./conf/logging.properties
-4. Try checking the log (ShimejiLogX.log) for errors.
+5. Try checking the log (ShimejiLogX.log) for errors.
 If you find a bug (which is very likely), post it up on the Shimeji-ee homepage in the issues section.